-In additions, you will maintain a journal, reflecting on your observations, documenting assumptions/expectations, interesting observations, and connections to concepts studied in EDUC 350, analyses and questions.
+In additions, you will submit a minimum of 3 journal entries, reflecting on your observations, documenting assumptions/expectations, and connections to concepts studied in EDUC 350, analyses and questions.
 Respect the confidentiality of the students and teacher.
 Use initials or fictitious names.
-A minimum of 15 journal entries is required.
-The format to use will be explained in class
+The format to use will be explained in class.